Olethreutinae

 (NCBI-index: 1.594292)

-Contrary to what one might initially think based on the Dutch name, it has nothing to do with the color of the eyes.
+Contrary to what one might initially think based on the Dutch name, it has nothing to do with the colour of the eyes.
 The “eye” refers to a dark spot on the forewing near the wing tip.
 This is often brown, black, or dark orange, such as for the Brown Elm Bell (Epinotia abbreviana).
-The Brown Elm Bell is variable in color and markings.
-The forewing is orange-brown to dark red-brown with a creamy white or yellow-brown transverse band on a 1/3 that makes an acute angle inward halfway.
-From the inner edge corner, another narrow white band runs towards the leading edge, which is covered with silver-colored scales.
+The Brown Elm Bell is variable in colour and markings.
+The forewing is orange-brown to dark red-brown with a creamy white or yellow-brown transverse band on a 1/3, making an acute angle inward halfway.
+Another narrow white band runs towards the leading edge from the inner edge corner, covered with silver-coloured scales.
 At the leading edge, you can also see several paired white bands that are particularly noticeable near the wing tip.
-The flight period is in one generation from May to August and the wingspan is 12-16mm.
+The flight period is one generation from May to August, and the wingspan is 12-16mm.
 Host plant: Elm.
 Dutch name: Oranje oogbladroller.
 Frisian name:

 Flying period: